Author Information: J. Angelo Corlett, San Diego State University, firstname.lastname@example.org

 I insert “ethically” here in that Thomas Aquinas was a natural law theorist who wrote of legal justification in terms of its underlying ethical base.
-This is what is meant by “when properly interpreted” as a strict and narrow interpretation of “an unjust law is no law at all” makes no sense if interpreted in a strictly legally positivistic manner.

 One might bear in mind, however, that in the U.S. marriage is commonly referred to as an institution.
 I understand this to mean that marriage is both a social and legal institution, being both socially and legally recognized.

-In Lobo (2017, 24), “reasonable” is inserted as a parenthetical clarification of Searle’s “rational:” “When Searle asserts a belief that a justified human right can constitute a rational (reasonable) obligation on all human beings is he not echoing (but really, is not Corlett echoing Searle?)
+In Lobo (2017: 24), “reasonable” is inserted as a parenthetical clarification of Searle’s “rational:” “When Searle asserts a belief that a justified human right can constitute a rational (reasonable) obligation on all human beings is he not echoing (but really, is not Corlett echoing Searle?)
 Corlett’s insistence that there are moral (human) rights above and beyond what particular societies recognize?”
 But comparing Lobo’s quotation of Searle and Lobo’s paraphrasing of it, Searle does not include “reasonable” in his statement.
 Hence my point about the difference between what is rational and what is reasonable with regard to human rights and the difference between Searle’s view of human rights and that endorsed by the human rights tradition as I understand it.
 That X is a human right based on its reasonableness (whatever that turns out to mean) is one thing.
-That it is merely rational is quite another.
+That X is merely rational is quite another.
 Almost any view about humans and such can be made to be rational in the sense of internal consistency.
 But not many views are both rational and reasonable, all relevant things considered.
 Searle endorses the rationality criterion of human rights.
 But it is by way of (albeit charitable) rational reconstruction that one is asked to read into Searle’s statement the criterion of reasonableness.
 It is of philosophical interest to know if Searle himself would unambiguously endorse such an interpretation of his view as it might be a step in the “right” philosophical direction (pun intended).
 In light of such considerations and other ones throughout this article, it is neither that Searle echoes Corlett’s articulation of the dominant human rights tradition nor that Corlett’s articulation of the dominant human rights tradition echoes Searle on human rights.

 If this point is true of Searle’s view of human rights, then it might point to a deeper problem in Searle’s view, namely, one which I have identified: Searle’s myopic focus on one of the social aspects of human rights (their social construction and recognition) to the exclusion of various factors about human rights according to the human rights tradition.

 If this quotation from Searle is intended to serve as a corrective to my take on Searle’s view, it is yet another unfortunate uncharitable misattribution to me about Searle’s work.
 For nothing in either Corlett (2016) or herein implies that I think that, for Searle, human rights are either arbitrary or that “anything goes.”
-Again, Corlett (2016) is more precise than any such crass statements about the informational content of Searle (2010).
+Again, Corlett (2016) is more precise and circumspect than any such crass statements about the informational content of Searle (2010).